dutchconnectomelab/CATO-docs/docs/functional_pipeline.rst

 	**Optionally**, the mean signal intensity of all voxels in the brain can be included as an additional regressor to perform global mean correction (indicated by :term:`regression.globalMeanRegression`) :cite:`RN680`.

 Step 2.
-Bandpass filter (optional)
+Bandpass filter (optional)m
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The next step is applying a band-pass filter to the rs-fMRI data (indicated by parameter :term:`bandpass_filter.filter`).
 Filtering frequencies aims to remove noise frequencies such as low frequencies that result from scanner drift, coil interference, slow motions or slow vascular oscillations as well as high frequencies that include artifacts from from breathing or heart beats (`More information <https://en.wikibooks.org/wiki/Neuroimaging_Data_Processing/Temporal_Filtering>`_).
 A standard zero-phase Butterworth bandpass filter is used with lower and higher cutoff frequencies set by the configuration parameter :term:`bandpass_filter.frequencies`.